MicroEJ/docs/PlatformDeveloperGuide/vgPath.rst

 ======================

 The Path module implements the MicroVG `Path <zzz_javadocurl_zzz/ej/microvg/Path.html>`_ framework.
-It provides Low Level APIs that consist to create and merge some paths in platform specific format.
+It provides Low Level APIs that consist in creating and merging some paths in platform specific format.
-After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be the one used by the GPU.
+After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be the one used by the platform specific implementation (generally GPU).

 A path is a succession of commands.
 The command encoding is implementation specific; however the ``float`` format is recommended.